-Presidio Graduate School is a relatively young institution with a forty-three year heritage.
+Presidio Graduate School is a young institution with a rich, forty-eight-year heritage.

-While its setting and academic programs are new, its vision, values, and philosophy are based largely on the experience of its predecessor, World College West, an accredited work-study, world-study liberal arts college founded in 1973 and operated on its 194-acre environmentally designed campus in Marin County until 1992.
-Its experiential learning philosophy was based on the premise that only disciplined reflection on experience leads to learning that lasts.
-At World College West that included seminar-size classes, work experience, and a year’s study in a non-Western culture such as China, Mexico, Russia, or Nepal.
+While the setting and academic programs are new, our mission and academic philosophy remain inspired by the early experience of our predecessor, World College West, an accredited work-study, world-study liberal arts college founded in 1973 and operated on its 194-acre environmentally designed campus in Marin County until 1992.
+From these early roots, Presidio inherited our commitment to an experiential learning philosophy based on the premise that only disciplined reflection on experience leads to learning that lasts.
+At World College West, that included seminar-size classes, work experience, and a year’s immersive study in a non-Western culture such as China, Mexico, Russia, or Nepal.

-Research revealed a burgeoning interest in sustainability-related graduate-level education.
-The need was strongest among professionals seeking an MBA degree which integrated sustainability principles throughout all business management disciplines.
+The early programs at Presidio World College had revealed a burgeoning interest in sustainability-related graduate-level education, and research indicated that the need was strongest among professionals.
+There was a growing population that was seeking a degree that would truly integrate sustainability principles throughout all business management disciplines.

-In 2003, the school, now named the Presidio School of Management, began conducting a MBA program with a concentration in Sustainable Management in affiliation with Alliant International University.
-We welcomed 22 students into our very first cohort.
+The newly-renamed Presidio School of Management began offering an MBA program with a concentration in Sustainable Management in affiliation with Alliant International University.
+We welcomed 22 students into our inaugural cohort.

-In 2011, PGS began the first Masters in Public Administration with a concentration in Sustainable Management degree program.
-Next, foreseeing that the most complex problems facing society would require multisector solutions, the first Dual MBA/MPA Degree in Sustainable Management was launched.
+Presidio Graduate School launched the first-ever Masters of Public Administration degree program with a concentration in Sustainable Solutions.
+Recognizing that the increasingly complex problems our world faces can only be sustainably addressed through multisector solutions, Presidio launched the first Dual MBA/MPA Degree in Sustainable Solutions.

-To date, more than 1800 graduates have earned the MBA and MPA and Dual Degrees.
-Our uniquely equipped alumni are leading the sustainability movement in business, government, non-profit, and non-government organizations around the world.
+To date, more than 1,800 graduates have earned their MBA, MPA, and Dual Degrees or furthered their knowledge through our certificate programs.
+These individuals comprise a tight-knit, determined community of change and are leading the sustainability movement in business, government, non-profit, and non-government organizations around the world.